Pediatric Facts in Brief

 The Mastocytosis Society, Inc.

 By Valerie M. Slee, RN, BSN, Mishele Cunningham, RN, BSN, PHN, and Susan Jennings, PhD

-Pediatric mast cell disorders, a group of rare diseases, are characterized by either the presence of too many mast cells in the skin or other tissues (pediatric mastocytosis),1 or recurrent symptoms arising from release of mast cell mediators in two or more organ systems, in parallel (mast cell activation syndrome, MCAS).
-Mast cells are instrumental in mediating anaphylaxis, and children with mast cell disorders are at higher risk to develop both provoked and unprovoked episodes of anaphylaxis.
+Pediatric mast cell diseases, a group of rare diseases, are characterized by either the presence of too many mast cells in the skin or other tissues (pediatric mastocytosis),1 or recurrent symptoms arising from release of mast cell mediators in two or more organ systems, in parallel (mast cell activation syndrome, MCAS).
+Mast cells are instrumental in mediating anaphylaxis, and children with mast cell diseases are at higher risk to develop both provoked and unprovoked episodes of anaphylaxis.
 A child whose disease appears to be confined to the skin may still exhibit systemic symptoms due to mast cell activation and mediator release.2 Symptoms common to pediatric mastocytosis and MCAS include flushing of the face and neck, dermatographism, gastrointestinal complaints [such as diarrhea, abdominal pain, nausea, gastroesophageal reflux (GERD)], pruritis, dyspnea, headache, lethargy, fatigue, and neuropsychiatric symptoms.
-Many children with these disorders may complain of generally feeling unwell, may have difficulty identifying or localizing specific symptoms, or may seem to present with several symptoms of mast cell activation, while others may seem to have very few or none.
+Many children with these diseases may complain of generally feeling unwell, may have difficulty identifying or localizing specific symptoms, or may seem to present with several symptoms of mast cell activation, while others may seem to have very few or none.

 Pediatric cutaneous mastocytosis (CM) encompasses a variety of clinical manifestations.
 In children, some of these varieties will spontaneously resolve, some will go on to be diagnosed as indolent systemic mastocytosis (ISM) and some will evolve into well-differentiated systemic mastocytosis (WDSM).2